Mild Cognitive Impairment Screening in Skilled Nursing Facilities

 What is the accuracy of Mild Cognitive Impairment screening?

-How does GIA® detect mild cognitive impairment?
+How does GIA® screen for mild cognitive impairment?

 Mild Cognitive Impairment screening in other care settings